-The District will consider all applications for School Choice postmarked no later than the May 1st preceding the fall semester the applicant would begin school in the District.
-The Board shall notify the parent or guardian and the student's resident district, in writing, of the Board's decision to accept or reject the application within 30 days of its receipt of the application.
+The District will consider all applications for School Choice postmarked no later than the May1st preceding the fall semester the applicant would begin school in the District.
+The Board shall

 PLEDGE OF ALLEGIANCE

 The Pledge of Allegiance shall be recited during the first class period of each school day.
 Those students choosing to participate shall do so by facing the flag with their right hands over their hearts, or in an appropriate salute if in uniform, while reciting the Pledge.
 Students choosing not to participate shall be quiet while either standing or sitting at their desks.